Skip to content

 QatarUnited StatesSaudi Arabia

-Mohammad Bagher GhalibafIran's Parliament speaker, third-ranking political figure, and member of the Interim Leadership Council — publicly contradicted President Pezeshkian's halt order on Saturday evening.
-The Gulf strikes were not "miscommunication within the ranks," the explanation Pezeshkian offered after the IRGC ignored his ceasefire directive within hours .
-They followed directives from the late Supreme Leader Khamenei himself.
-As long as Gulf nations host US bases, Ghalibaf wrote, "the countries will not enjoy peace."
+Parliament Speaker Mohammad Bagher GhalibafIran's third-ranking political figure and member of the Interim Leadership Council — publicly contradicted President Pezeshkian's halt order on Saturday evening.
+Ghalibaf stated The Gulf strikes were not 'miscommunication within the ranks' but followed directives from the late Supreme Leader Khamenei himself, and wrote that as long as Gulf nations host US bases, 'the countries will not enjoy peace.'
+The body meant to exercise supreme authority is now publicly split on whether to continue attacking Iran's neighbours.

 The Revolutionary Guards struck the Marshall Islands-flagged oil tanker Louise P by name with a kamikaze drone in the central Persian Gulf — the first deliberate, publicly claimed attack on an identified civilian vessel in this conflict.